HTC Universal

 The HTC Universal is a Windows Mobile 5.0 Pocket PC PDA manufactured by High Tech Computer Corporation.
 It was the first 3G/UMTS-enabled Pocket PC PDA with a telecommunications function, and also the first to come with Windows Mobile 5.0 pre-installed.

 It was sold by many different vendors under the names of O2 xda Exec, Orange SPV M5000, Dopod 900, Qtek 9000, T-Mobile MDA Pro, I-mate JasJar, Vodafone v1640, Vodafone VPA IV, E-Plus PDA IV, etc. Despite all the different model names and housing appearance, they all have identical hardware specifications with small differences in the external color and branding.

-The most eye-catching feature of this device is its 180-degree swivel screen, allowing a quick swap between portrait mode and landscape mode.
-The GUI automatically adjusts screen orientation accordingly.
+The most notable feature of the HTC Universal is its 180-degree swivel screen, allowing a quick swap between portrait mode and landscape mode.
+The included version of Windows Mobile 5.0 automatically adjusts screen orientation to match screen orientation.

 SIM lock

 Most network-supplied versions of the Universal are shipped SIM-locked, with the O2 XDA Exec being a notable exception.
-HowevXdaer, a free SIM unlocking tool was released.
-This process involves flashing a new Radio ROM onto the device, and it may invalidate the warranty.
+However, a free SIM unlocking tool was released.
+This process involves flashing a new Radio ROM onto the device, and it may invalidate the device's warranty.